 - Provide evidence that the research now qualifies for an exemption or limited IRB review, or

-- Update consent forms using new HRP-502 Common Rule Consent template, or
+- Update consent forms to comply with the new rule, or

 - Request a waiver of consent for access or use of private identifiable information or biospecimens by explaining why the research cannot practicably be conducted using anonymous or coded data or specimens.

 Even when continuing review is not required, investigators remain responsible for submitting all modifications to research, reporting all necessary information to the IRB, and closing the project with the IRB when the human subjects research is complete.

 The term “Broad Consent” as defined by the Common Rule implemented in 2018 applies to consent for storage and secondary research of identifiable private information or biospecimens.
 This concept must be implemented on an institutional level and requires tracking of individuals who decline to provide consent.
 Because there is no guidance from OHRP and because of the implications of tracking individuals who do not provide consent and excluding their data from all future research, UC Davis is not pursuing broad consent at this time.
 Investigators can continue to use biospecimens that are coded or to seek a waiver of consent for use of biospecimens with identifiers retained consistent with current practices.

 What about the requirement for single IRB review of multisite studies?

 The new Common Rule states that federally funded studies where the same protocol will be conducted at more than one domestic site must use a single IRB.
 The single IRB provision does not take effect until January 20, 2020.
 UC Davis researchers do not need to comply with this provision at this time unless the study is funded by the NIH.
 Additional information about NIH single IRB requirements can be found here.